riki-herliansyah/capture-recapture/README.md

 "AppendixB" is the main code used for performing the simulation studies and examples.

-"sim_closed" is the code used to simulate the closed population model (Mh-type model)
+"sim_closed" is the code used to simulate the closed population model (Mh-type model).

 "sim_open" is the code used to generate dataset for the time-varying continuous-covariate CJS model.